FleekHQ/fleek-docs/docs/hosting/domain-management.md

 ![](imgs/finished-add-domain.png)

-#### Upgrading to New DNS Configuration (DDOS Protected)
+#### Upgrading to New DNS Configuration

-If you setup your Fleek site/app with a DNS domain before May 2021, you are using Fleek's old infrastructure with HAProxy.
+If you setup your Fleek site/app with a DNS domain before May 2021, you are using our old DNS configuration with HAProxy.

-Since then, we have upgraded and migrated to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with CDN & security perks:
+Since then, we have upgraded to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with CDN & security perks:

 - Automatic DDOS/HTTP attack protection
 - Perma-caching